MissMise/Digital-Botany/index.md

 (Hologram vs Augmented Technology)
 Wikipedia describes the science of holography as follows: “Holography is a technique which enables three-dimensional images (holograms) to be made.

-Video 1- Daisy 2.0                                              Video 2- Projections in the forest In this version the flowers are uniquely generated.
+First Video (left) 1- Daisy 2.0
+In this version the flowers are uniquely generated.
+Second Video (right)- Projections in the forest

 ![Gif2](Images/issagif2.gif)        ![Gif1](Images/issagif1.gif)

 See full video “Daisy 2.0” here: https://vimeo.com/3870152?cjevent=4db2704c8c1b11e9823d00520a1c0e14